janazein/Blog-Web-Application-Project/README.md

 # Blog-Web-Application
 A Blog web application using Node.js, Express.js, and EJS.
-The application will allow users to create and view blog posts.
-Posts will not persist between sessions as no database will be used in this version of the application.
+The application allows users to create and view blog posts.
+Posts don't persist between sessions as no database is used in this version of the application.

 # Features
 1. Post Creation: Users are able to create new posts.